Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Acknowledgements

 \section{Acknowledgements}

 Collaborations between the authors started during the LCCC Focus Period on Large-Scale and Distributed Optimization organized by the Automatic Control Department of Lund University.
 The authors thank the organizers and the other participants.
 Among others, we thank Laurent Lessard for insightful discussions on the topics of DRS and computer-assisted proofs.
+Ernest Ryu was supported in part by NSF grant DMS-1720237 and ONR grant N000141712162.
+Adrien Taylor was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement 724063).
+Pontus Giselsson was supported by the Swedish Foundation for Strategic Research and the Swedish Research Council.